cloudoperators/juno/apps/supernova/README.md

 ### Silence Templates

-Defines pre-configured silences available in the schedule silence modal for setting up maintenance windows.
+Defines pre-configured silences available in the schedule silence modal for scheduling future silences.
+For example when setting up maintenance windows where it is known that certain alerts will fire.
 The format consists of a list of objects including description, editable_labels (array of strings specifying the labels that users can modify), fixed_labels (map containing fixed labels and their corresponding values), status, and title.

 Example: